nith-ch/un/readme.md

 ```
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.30, random_state = 42)
 ```
+We will split data to train and test set as follows: Train set 70% and Test set 30%

 ## Check the shape of X_train and X_test
 ```
 X_train.shape, X_test.shape
 ```
+See the shape of train and test set

 ## Check data types in X_train
 ```